JacobPaxton/data_science_notes/notes_v3.md

 print(f"Columns dropped: {len(dropped_cols)}\n- " + "\n- ".join(dropped_cols))
 ```
 ### Principal Component Analysis (PCA) Dimensionality Reduction
+- A dataset has "intrinsic dimension" that can be approximated by feature subset
 - Reducing physical dataset size without significant loss of information
     * Use PCA if your dataset has a lot of features (many dozens, hundreds, etc)
     * PCA also de-correlates features by its non-linear feature transformation